CSB-IG/CSB-IG.github.io/people/Angel_Garcia-Campos.md

 #### Academic Background

 * BSc in Biology - Universidad Nacional Autónoma de México
-* MSc in Biolgic Sciences - Universidad Nacional Autónoma de México (at present)
+* MSc in Biologic Sciences - Universidad Nacional Autónoma de México (at present)

 #### Work in progress
 * MSc Main Project: Analysis of the relationships between the apoptotic and